apache/nuttx/configs/mirtoo/README.txt

      CROSSDEV=xc32-

-  2) debug.ld/release.ld:  The like expect some things that are not present in the current linker scripts (or are expected with different names).
+  2) debug.ld/release.ld:  The linker expects some things that are not present in the current linker scripts (or are expected with different names).
 Here are some partial fixes: